ikr/ikr.su-blog/_posts/2015-01-27-is-an-inheritance.markdown

 "Whoa, really?
 That categorically?" -- told I to _the book,_ being pretty sure it's more nuanced than just that straight rule.
 Well, who am I to argue with Mr. Meyers and Mr. McConnel?
 I'm simply embarrassing myself writing this right now, am I not?
-Please bare with me for a moment before rushing to a conclusion.
+Please bare with me for a moment before rushing to the conclusion.
 The two gurus _are_ right of course, but there's a catch: the _is-a_ they're talking about isn't the is-a you're used to in the real world.
 Here's a great example I heard from [Robert C. Martin](http://blog.cleancoder.com/) on [Hanselminutes](http://www.hanselman.com/blog/HanselminutesPodcast145SOLIDPrinciplesWithUncleBobRobertCMartin.aspx),